At a Glance

 Why Join Us?

-Supply Desk is committed to safeguarding and promoting the welfare of children and young people.
-All applicants must hold or be willing to obtain an enhanced DBS check and provide satisfactory references in line with Safer Recruitment guidelines.
+Supply Desk is committed to safeguarding children and young people.
+All applicants will be required to complete an enhanced DBS check and comply with Safer Recruitment procedures.

 #J-18808-Ljbffr